ts-rest/ts-rest/apps/docs/docs/core/core.md

 ## Path Parameters

-You can define URL path parameters in your contract using a Zod object.
+You can define URL path parameters in your contract using a Zod object with the `path` and `pathParams` keys.

 ```typescript
 const c = initContract();